 Ideal Preparation for a Research Career or Doctoral Study

-The Duke MEMS Master of Science (MS) degree provides a solid foundation of rigorous training and research experience to propel your career focused on discovery and engineering of improved materials, processes, phenomena and devices.
+The Duke MEMS Master of Science (MS) in Mechanical Engineering and Materials Science degree provides a solid foundation of rigorous training and research experience to propel your career focused on discovery and engineering of improved materials, processes, phenomena and devices.

 "Because Duke encourages interdisciplinary work, you can branch out and study lots of different fields within MEMS based on your interests.
 It really showed me my potential as a researcher and prepared me for life as a PhD student."